artwilton/fcp-trim-and-concat/README.md

 For the time being / proof of concept stage, the timecode values need to be hardcoded into the `timecode_list` variable, which contains a list of named tuples, representing each timecode range to keep.
 These timecode values are inclusive, and everything not included in a timecode range will be trimmed from the final output file.

-This script is currently still in progress, but should work fine in most scenarios where stream 0 is the primary video stream and there is at least.

-For the time being / proof of concept stage, the timecode values need to be hardcoded into the `timecode_list` variable, which contains a list of named tuples, representing each timecode range to keep.
-These timecode values are inclusive, and everything not included in a timecode range will be trimmed from the final output file.

 ### Next steps:

 - Integrate with FCPX Marker Tool, allowing for a marker list to be used as input for timecode ranges